About Bilingual Education in Florida

 This project was created by graduate students at the University of Florida, Bilingual/ESOL Program Area and Dr. Maria Coady and Dr. Brenda Such.
 There were 28 students in the fall 2018 class, and each group of students identified bilingual programs within the 13 school districts that stated they offered bilingual programs on their 2016-19 ELL plans.
 About three-fourths of the participating graduate students were from China.

-The rationale for this work is that Florida has more than 100 bilingual education programs but no virtual space that demonstrates the work and commitment of bilingual educators, nor how Florida’s students are doing.
+The rationale for this project was that Florida has more than 100 bilingual education programs but no virtual space that demonstrates the work and commitment of bilingual educators, nor how Florida’s students are doing.
 Importantly, although data on Florida’s English learners (ELs or ESOL students) is demonstrated, many of the students in bilingual education programs are not identified ESOL.

 Methods for Identifying Florida’s Bilingual Education Program